 It is a delicate typeface with an easy and classy feel.
 You must know that such kinds of fonts are meant for startups in industries that depend on consumer interaction, example health and wellness companies.

-From our old yesteryears fonts very few fall in the category of good.
+From our old yesteryears fonts, very few fall in the category of good.
 Silverfake although is an exception.
 With a rich, clear feel of the previous era, it blends nicely with contemporary, dense fonts like Adam

-You know what every designer aspires; being able to create something sleek that can support thinnest font possible.
-And the best we have in thin category is Raleway.
+You know what every designer aspires; being able to create something sleek that can support the thinnest font possible.
+And the best we have in a thin category is Raleway.
 Raleway is one of the most preferred fonts that come in many sizes, varying from hairline thin to bold black, thereby making it the most suitable option for the company branding functions.

 18. Droid Serif

 Droid is meant for block text.
 It is high in readability and combines soft and hard serifs to give a different look of its own.

 Franchise is a user-friendly, sturdy display typeface that is visually appealing for the web, especially in infographics.

 Abel is the right amalgamation of a tech typeface and sophisticated display font.
 Although it only comes in one weight, still this font can be a great pick for headlines and paragraph text.

 Lintel’s crisp, powerful elements make it ideal for advanced tech and fashion startups.

 The use of Weston brings the feel of a 1930s movie poster and somewhat looks like a Wild West ‘most wanted’ alert.
 Combine it with cursive typeface or a sleek contemporary font.